jays31/donor/README.md

 ----
 ## Source code on GitLab
-Source code for 'view report and download' feature can be found in branch "amirulSunesara".
+Source code for 'View and download report' feature can be found in branch "amirulSunesara".
 > https://git.cs.dal.ca/jays/donor.git

 ----